entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/widget-configuration.md

 > *must* match the first parameter of the `customElements.define`
 > method.

-The page should auto reload and…​congrats, you’re running an Entando 6 widget in isolation.
+The page should auto reload and... congrats, you’re running an Entando 6 widget in isolation.

 ## Configuration Screen